LevPewPew/makeup-by-ellie-frontend/README.md

 <!-- delete this before submit -->

-R10	A link (URL) to your deployed website
+R10	A link (URL) to your deployed website - DONE

-R11	A link to your GitHub repository (repo)
+R11	A link to your GitHub repository (repo) - DONE

-Ensure the repo is accessible by your educators!
+Ensure the repo is accessible by your educators! - DONE

-R12	The contents of your README.md as submitted for Real World App - Part A
+R12	The contents of your README.md as submitted for Real World App - Part A - DONE

-Documentation: PRG1006-2.2 Employ and utilise project management methodology
+Documentation: PRG1006-2.2 Employ and utilise project management methodology - DONE

-Documentation: PRG1006-2.3 Employ and utilise task delegation methodology
+Documentation: PRG1006-2.3 Employ and utilise task delegation methodology - DONE

-Documentation: PRG1006-7.1 Development testing
+Documentation: PRG1006-7.1 Development testing - Evidence of extensive user-testing of development site

 Documentation: PRG1006-7.2 Production testing